Financial Assistance for Maryland Students

 In most cases, students do not need to make a separate application other than making sure they submit a FAFSA by no later than March 1st every year.

-3. Howard P. Rawlings Educational Assistance (EA) grant.
-The EA grant is a need-based grant that provides financial assistance to eligible applicants at postsecondary insitutions.
-A student may receive an award for up to $3,000.
+- Howard P. Rawlings Educational Assistance (EA) grant.
+The Educational Assistance (EA) Grant is a need-based grant that provides financial assistance to eligible applicants enrolled at postsecondary institutions.

 Maryland Aid That Requires an Additional Application